Mikelllla/PolygonBridge/README.md

 ---
-This project involves the creation and deployment of an ERC721A-compliant NFT (Non-Fungible Token) contract named MetaTokenNFT on Goerli Ethereum testnet then approve and deposit the NFT to Polygon Mumbai using their fxPortal bridge.
+This project involves the creation and deployment of an ERC721A-compliant NFT (Non-Fungible Token) contract named MetaTokenNFT on Goerli Ethereum testnet then approve and deposit the NFT to Polygon Amoy using their fxPortal bridge.
 The NFTs represent a collection of futuristic electric car with glowing accents, flying through a neon-lit city, each featuring a distinct artistic style and angle.

 ## Getting Started